yusufakajose/yusufakajose/README.md

 ### Hi there! 👋
-This is **Yusuf Nazım Pehlivan.** and I'm a third year math major in Bilkent University.
+This is **Yusuf Nazım Pehlivan.** I'm a third year math major in Bilkent University.
 I'm interested in **data science** and specifically **sports analytics**.
 These days I'm developing projects on sports analytics.

 - 🔭 I’m currently working on several machine learning projects.